Going on Vacation? Pack Right and Save on Baggage Fees

 Packing Tips for Stuff

-When we traveled to Los Angeles for E3 a couple of years I shared a some advice on packing for trips.
+When we traveled to Los Angeles for E3 a couple of years I shared some advice on packing for trips.

 • Pack clothing using the “roll” technique.
 Lay a few items on top of one another, flatten them out, and roll them up like you would a sleeping bag.
 This simple technique will save space and prevent wrinkles.
 For added wrinkle insurance, place a sheet of heavy tissue or packing paper between items of clothing before rolling.